Frequently Asked Questions

 A PLUS loan is a federal Parental Loan for Undergraduate Students.
-Starting in 2011-2012, a FAFSA must be completed in order for a parent to borrow a PLUS loan.
+A FAFSA must be completed in order for a parent to borrow a PLUS loan.
 A parent can borrow a PLUS loan for an amount up to the full cost of attendance less any financial aid including student loans.
 The student and parent must be US citizens or eligible noncitizens, must not be in default on any federal education loans, or owe an overpayment on any federal grant.
 The parent borrower also must not have an adverse credit history.
 Lastly, when borrowing from the Federal Direct Loan Program (FDLP) for the first time, a parent must complete a Master Promissory Note (MPN).

 More information about Federal PLUS Loans can be found here.

 How can I change my address for official College mailings?

 You can update your address and other biographical data by logging in to the myColby Academic student portal.
 You can also notify Student Financial Services directly of any address changes by emailing (firstname.lastname@example.org), calling (1-800-723-4033), or via mail.
 If you are employed on campus, be sure to update this information in your Workday profile as well.

 What documentation will I need to work on campus?